kazuumaVII/ft_transcendence/README.md

 # ft_transcendence

-Web application of an real-time online pong games with a chat system, ranking, adding friends, 2FA.
+# Introduction 🤔
+Website for the mighty pong contest.
+Your website will help users organize pong tournaments and play against each other, with a chat system, leaderboard, add friends, double authentication.

+USER PROFILE: change of login, photo import.
+GAMES: Choice of several maps with a queuing system.

 ## Back end: